-Registration takes place between 8.40 and 8.55am and exterior doors are closed for security at 8.45am It is the duty of all staff to ensure that all doors are closed on time.
+For Years 1-6, registration takes place between 8.40am and 8.50am and exterior doors are closed for security at 8.45am (EYFS Entrance closes at 8.50am).
+It is the duty of all staff to ensure that all doors are closed on time.
 Girls arriving after 8.50am are marked late for registration.
 After 9am they are marked in the register as 'late'.
 When a child is absent, parents are requested to inform the school of the reason for absence and parents will be contacted if no reason has been provided.
 If the parent cannot be contacted, the school will endeavour to ensure the family's well-being by calling the other named contacts.